hengshiyu/geeCRT/README.md

 ## Installation

-The `geeCRT` R package will be available on CRAN.
+The `geeCRT` R package is available on CRAN.